Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Daratumumab

-Daratumumab (Darzalex) attaches to the CD38 protein on myeloma cells and is administered as an IV infusion.
+Daratumumab (Darzalex) attaches to the CD38 protein on myeloma cells and is given as an IV infusion.
 Rarely, it may cause a severe reaction that includes breathing trouble and dizziness.
 The most common side effects are:

 • Nausea